operator-framework/operator-sdk/doc/user-guide.md

 before building the memcached-operator image.

-Build the memcached-operator image and push it to a registry:
+Build the memcached-operator image and push it to a registry.
+Make sure to modify `quay.io/example/` in the example below to reference a container repository that you have access to.
+You can obtain an account for storing containers at repository sites such quay.io or hub.docker.com:
 ```sh
 $ operator-sdk build quay.io/example/memcached-operator:v0.0.1
 $ sed -i 's|REPLACE_IMAGE|quay.io/example/memcached-operator:v0.0.1|g' deploy/operator.yaml